khyateed/Movie-Data-Analysis/README.md

 ### Presentation Slides PDF Creation

-1. Save or export your presentation slides as a PDF from the program you created it in.
+1. Save or export your presentation as a PDF from the program in which you created it.
 2. Give it a short descriptive file name (e.g. `presentation.pdf`).
 3. Include a copy of the PDF in your GitHub repository.